 Hit enter to search or ESC to close

-It has become interchangeable not just with ‘green’ activity, but with other well meaning phrases including corporate responsibility and triple bottom line – where a company must include people and planet as well as the profit line on its balance sheet.
+Sustainability has become interchangeable not just with ‘green’ activity, but with other well-meaning phrases, including corporate social responsibility (CSR) and triple bottom line.
+This last requires a company to include people and planet as well as the profit line on its balance sheet.

-The distinction is particularly marked, and arguably most relevant, in the realm of investing.
-Sustainability investing was originally based on selecting socially responsible shares, building portfolios that excluded companies with negative environmental or social impact, or morally questionable business practices.
-It was largely accepted by asset managers that such funds would perform worse than the market average, sacrificing clear profit for a clean conscience.
+The distinction between sustainability and ESG is particularly marked in the realm of investing.
+Sustainability investing was originally based on selecting socially responsible shares.
+Portfolios were built that excluded companies with negative environmental or social impacts, or morally questionable business practices.
+It was largely accepted by asset managers that such funds would perform worse than the market average.
+This investment strategy sacrificed clear profit for a clean conscience.

 The scale and complexity of ESG criteria has required the development of ESG scoring or ratings as a means to rank businesses on their environmental, social and governance policies.
 At a more sophisticated level, an ESG intelligence solution can provide real-time analysis of a company’s ESG profile.

-It has travelled via corporate social responsibility, into ESG policy.
-In doing so it’s evolved from a nice to have and a risk to be mitigated to a must have source of competitive differentiation and opportunity.
+It has travelled via corporate social responsibility into ESG policy.
+In doing so, it has evolved from a nice to have and a risk to be mitigated to a must-have source of competitive differentiation and opportunity.

 Be part of the Stakeholder Intelligence community